3-manifolds/SnapPy/doc_src/index.rst

   - Installation instructions extensively updated.

   - GUI improvements, especially on macOS.
+These include improved support for dark mode and tabs on macOS Mojave and preliminary support for macOS Catalina.

 * Version 2.6.1 (August 2018): New features include: